mnadev/cs352_part1/README.txt

 we receive, we check if the flag is equal to FIN.
 If so, there is a function called closing handler that is called which sends a FIN and an ACk and waits for the FINAL FIN.

-For send, we used a window of 10 packets.
-We keep sending packets until we sent all of the buffer.
-We wend 10 packets at a time and then wait for the acknowledgements.
-We created a seperate function to recieve the acknowledgements.
-It used to be an inner function inside send but we found that it was better not to make it an inner function.
+For send, we used a dynamic window with an upper limit of 20.
+We keep sending packets until we hit the window.
+Then, we wait for all the acks.
+We created a seperate function to receive the acknowledgements.
+It used to be an inner function inside send but we found that it was better not to make it an inner function because of multithreading.
+Rather, it was easier to have a boolean that stated whether packets had to be resent.
 There was no benefit from keeping it an inner function.
 For recvacks(), we have a timeout of 0.2 seconds.
-If we do not receive a packet in 0.2 seconds or we do not receive all N packets, then we resend the packets.
+If we do not receive a packet in 0.2 seconds or we do not receive all N packets, then we resend the packets by changing the boolean.

 For recv(), we just keep receiving packets until we have received nbytes.
 The timeout for this function is set to None.
 For each packet, we send an acknowledgement packet back.
-For each packet we
+Then, we sort the packets by sequence number, obtain the bytes and concatenate them together.
+We return this in the end.

-We chose not to make our program multithreaded because we felt that it did not really offer a better solution.
-It is easier to send N packets sequentially and then wait for N acknowledgments.
-To run recvacks() in another thread, there was really no improvement over previous times.
+We chose to make our program multithreaded because we felt that it prevented us from losing any acknowledgements received.
+If we were sending data, it is possible we could receive acknowledgements before we send all the packets in our window we wanted to send.